Disney Dreamlight Valley

-Disney Dreamlight Valley is an upcoming life simulation adventure game developed by Gameloft Montreal and published by Gameloft.
+Disney Dreamlight Valley is a 2023 life simulation adventure game developed by Gameloft Montreal and published by Gameloft.
 The game has players tend to a magical valley populated by various Disney and Pixar characters who previously underwent a curse that caused them to lose their memories of their lives in the valley.

 The game was released in early access for Nintendo Switch, PlayStation 4, PlayStation 5, Windows, Xbox One, and Xbox Series X/S on September 6, 2022, while the macOS version released in early access on December 6, 2022, alongside the game's second content update.
-While payment for a "Founder's Pack" or an Xbox Game Pass subscription is needed to play the game in early access, it will be fully released as a free-to-play game in 2023.
+It was initially planned to be a free-to-play game, with the purchase of a "Founder's Pack" or an active Xbox Game Pass subscription needed to play the game in early access.
+However, its early access success led to Gameloft cancelling the free-to-play plans in October 2023, making the game a premium title permanently.
+The game was fully released on December 5, 2023, alongside its first paid expansion, A Rift in Time.
+An Arcade Edition for Apple Arcade, supporting iOS, macOS and tvOS was also released the same day.
+The game is set to release in Nintendo Switch 2 in 2026.